The Grand Indian Route Logo TGRI-logo

 The beautiful villages of Spiti Valley are the best place for this soul-soothing activity.

-Camping in Chandratal
+Camping In Chandratal

 Once in a while, heart craves for something different and something unusual.
 Isn’t?
 Daily lifestyle is monotonous no matter how beautiful and happening it is.
 So, just ditch it for some time and take the shelter of camping in Spiti Valley.